thehapax/bitshares.foundation/_escrows/2017-12-blockchainacademy.md

   Middle-East.
 Co-founder of the Blockchain Center of Excellence at Saxion University of Applied Sciences and co-creator of the Blockchain education program at Saxion University of Applied Sciences.

+# Remark BitShares Blockchain Foundation

+This worker has ended.
+The inquired costs invoiced by the worker has been higher than the agreed 15,000 bitUSD.
+The BitShares Blockchain Foundation, after careful review, paid the agreed amount (15,000 bitUSD), the rest is covered by Blockchain Projects BV.